Pregnancy Travel Must Haves & Tips for Staying Healthy

 9. Panty liners and extra underwear

 I always bring one with me, especially for long flights to keep myself fresh.
-For an eco-friendly approach check out Natracare Line of Products, their pads are plastic-free, organic and compostable, including the packaging.
+For an eco-friendly approach check out Natracare Panty Liner their pads are plastic-free, organic and compostable, including the packaging.

 10. Medicine

 For motion sickness, minty candies when you feel nauseous and sugary candy when you feel low on sugar.
+For my second pregnancy, I had my Morning Sickness Candy with me all the time.
 I use this Travel Pill Organizer to keep track of my prenatal vitamins and even my jewelry, ahahaa.
 Unfortunately, the colorful Travel Pill Organizer is currently out of stock on Amazon.
 But don't worry, there's a great alternative – the Minimalist Colored Pill Organizer.

 11. Water bottle